vduce/randa-kassis-website/public/interviews/essayistcritics/ec4.md

 Kassis: Indeed, we observe that the primary victims of fundamentalist Islamic intolerance are Muslims themselves—atheists, liberals, and freethinkers.
 All those who dare to think differently and in an ‘Islamically incorrect’ manner are accused of ‘blasphemy’ and face threats of imprisonment or death.

 This is totalitarianism in its starkest form, and it will not cease unless intellectuals begin to denounce it—even at the risk of their lives.
 Fear is the linchpin of this theocratic-totalitarian system.
-Thus, the renowned intellectual and writer Nawal El Saadawi was murdered.

 I would also recall the case of the Egyptian writer and poet Fatima Naoot, who was forced to flee Egypt after being sentenced to three years’ imprisonment for merely criticising Eid al-Adha—the traditional slaughter of sheep—on Facebook, describing it as ‘the greatest massacre committed by human beings’.